 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

-In the shadow of Apple's earnings report later this week, the spotlight is already on Apple's next product releases.
-Here's what you can expect to see from Apple for the first few months of 2022.
+With the expectation that Apple will be holding a spring special event, the spotlight is already on Apple's next product releases.
+Here's what you can expect to see from Apple in early 2022.

 Apple's product catalog has gone through another eventful year, with new products being released despite the ongoing global pandemic.